gavin-romig-koch/insights-magpie/README.md

 the Red Hat Insights service for analysis, and then presents that analysis back to the running playbook as another Ansible fact.

-If you know what Insights is, and would like to try out this role, but need some help with Ansible, [try here](https://github.com/gavin-romig-koch/insights-magpie/wiki/Just-Enough-about-Ansible-to-Use-insights-magpie).
+If you know what Insights is, and would like to try out this role, but need some help with Ansible: [Just Enough Ansible to Use insights-magpie](https://github.com/gavin-romig-koch/insights-magpie/wiki/Just-Enough-about-Ansible-to-Use-insights-magpie).

 Requirements
 ------------